vetscience/HPGAP/README.md

 cd -
 ```

 * Second, run the bash script (e.g. run.sh) with udocker to create the database on the container .
-If the source files (fasta and gff files are not located in your current working directory, please mount the directory as well.
+Please move your source files (fasta and gff files) to your working directory.
+If the source files (fasta and gff files are not located in your current working directory, please mount the directory as well).

 ```bash
 udocker run -v <your host working directory>:<your host working directory> -v <the directory of the source files>:<the directory of the source files> --env="PATH=/usr/local/bin/:/usr/bin:/bin/" HPGAP_c1 /bin/bash -c 'sh run.sh'